VES CLI Utility

 -m JSON, --meta=JSON

 Specify plaintext metadata for the Vault Item.
-16K size limit applies.
+A 16K size limit applies.

 The Vault Item metadata is stored in an unencrypted form.
 Do not store any private information here, use cipher metadata -z instead.